AlexOlivierAU/xoohoox/xoohoox-frontend/README.md

-# Xoohoox - Juice Production Management System
+# Xoohoox - Distillation Management System

-A comprehensive web application for managing juice production, fermentation, and distillation processes.
+A comprehensive web application for managing distillation, fermentation, and distillation processes.
 Built with React, TypeScript, and Material-UI for the frontend, and Python FastAPI for the backend.

 ## Features